Did you hear that winter is near? …You mean winter is here!

 Ultimately the fabric for suiting will determine whether or not your mind will be preoccupied all day thinking about the warmth of your bed and the constant battle between defrosting yourself in front of the heater or sizzling alive from the heater.
-A key feature to look out for in winter suits is half or fully-lined suit jackets as not only do they provide maximum warmth, they also help retain the structure of the suit but minimizes the crinkles and wrinkles.
+A key feature to look out for in winter suits is half or fully-lined suit jackets as not only do they provide maximum warmth, but they also help retain the structure of the suit and minimize the crinkles and wrinkles.

 Worsted wool is the most used wool for suiting but is considered mid-weight wool, which is followed, by tweed and then flannel being the heaviest amongst them all.
-Not only does a tweed suit provide warmth but due to its production process of a three coloured yarns combination twill – it creates a unique pattern which makes it durable and water resistant.
+Not only does a tweed suit provide warmth but due to its production process of a three-coloured yarns combination twill – it creates a unique pattern that makes it durable and water resistant.
 Perfect for those rainy days.

 New features and details on suits will subtly shift the look of an ordinary suit and won’t cost you an arm and a leg.
-Layering of different patterns including suit shirts is an alternative to wearing bold colours and finish off the look with scarves, ties (try a knitted tie), lapel pin, pocket squares and a hat.
+The layering of different patterns including suit shirts is an alternative to wearing bold colours and finishing off the look with scarves, ties (try a knitted tie), lapel pin, pocket squares and a hat.